-• Tell your nurse all of the substances you are currently using: can you try breastfeeding?
+Tell your nurse all of the substances you are currently using: can you try breastfeeding?

-• Does your Hepatitis or HIV status affect whether or not you can breastfeed?
-(Ask, because a lot of times, you can still breastfeed safely!)
+Does your hepatitis or HIV status affect whether or not you can breastfeed?
+(Ask this question because a lot of times, you can still breastfeed safely!)

-• Who can help you or bring you supplies for breastfeeding?
+Who can help you or bring you supplies for breastfeeding?

-• Will the hospital help you pump your milk, if you plan to breastfeed later on?
+Will the hospital help you pump your milk, if you plan to breastfeed later on?

 Ask the nurses if there are any voluntary research studies going on at the hospital.
 Sometimes there are things to get involved in, but it is important to remember that you have the choice to participate or not.
-It could help you access a kind of treatment that you think will be good for you and your baby, but, if not, just say 'no thanks'!
+The study could help you access a kind of treatment that you think would be good for you and your baby.
+If it doesn't, just say 'no, thanks'!

-Most importantly, REMEMBER: many babies are fussy and cry a lot.
+Most importantly, remember: many babies are fussy and cry a lot.
 In fact, crying is an important way that babies with NAS get better.
 Remember that if your baby is crying, it doesn't mean that you're doing anything wrong.
 It's okay for your baby to cry.
 It's the natural thing for them to do.
 And if you are able to sit with your baby while they cry, that is a tremendous gift that will help them get better.